Is Perchloric Acid Strong Or Weak

 Q: How should perchloric acid spills be cleaned up?

 A: Perchloric acid spills should be cleaned up immediately with copious amounts of water.
-The area should be thoroughly flushed to remove all traces of the acid.
+Which means the area should be thoroughly flushed to remove all traces of the acid.
 Spill kits specifically designed for acid spills should be used to neutralize and absorb the acid.

 Conclusion